pibblokto/sandbox/terragrunt/gcp/gke-standard/README.md

 This terragrunt code lets you create standard GKE cluster along with additional resources.

 ### **Before proceeding**
 Make sure you have changed backend bucket in root terragrunt.hcl and specified your project id in *dev/common.hcl*.
 Also make sure you have created service account with all the necessary permissions and generated service account key.
-Also don't forget to check if you have enabled Resource Manager and GKE APIs in Google Cloud Platform.
+And don't forget to check if you have enabled Resource Manager and GKE APIs in Google Cloud Platform.

 ### **Getting Started**